home | about us

 Discussion Questions:

-1. What does this verse say about how we should treat one another? (love)
+1. What does this verse say about how we should treat one another?
+(With love.)

 2. What does it mean to treat someone in a loving way?